lkrych/dodomain/README.md

         end
   ```

   `parse_domain` is used to clean the user input.
 It removes any references to the http     protocol (in case there are duplicates).
 A singular protocol string is added to the     front of the user input so that it can be parsed by the Ruby URI library.
-This library  has the ability to break down a URI into its host (the domain), and then I crosscheck to see which or not the host has a valid Public Suffix.
+This library  has the ability to break down a URI into its host (the domain), and then I crosscheck to see whether or not the host has a valid Public Suffix.
 If it does, it is saved as the name in our database table.
 If this check fails, we return an error message in the api call.

   `check_if_valid_domain` is used to contact the DNS with our shiny new domain name.
 It utilizes the IPSocket class to look up the address of our domain name.
-IF this address exists, we return that it is valid, if not we raise an error.
+If this address exists, we return that it is valid, if not we raise an error.

 # Frontend Orientation

 ## Start working with the code

   To start working with this code, you will need to have [Node and npm](https://www.npmjs.com/) installed.

+  If you are interested in playing around with Dodomain on your local machine, please follow the steps below!

 ### Running your code locally with a proxy server (preferred option)